krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 ![Flow field visualization](../assets/pandoc/flow_field.png){#fig:flow-field}

-Lets dig into how this flow field is constructed and what it means.

-Let's go back and start with [@fig:complex-plane-table].
+To understand its construction, let's go back and start with [@fig:complex-plane-table].
 The grid represents rows and columns of the accumulation matrix and represents timescales.

 * Each cell is represented by the log-space vector of the presence density over